computablelabs/compspec/TopLevelSpec.md

   - [Backend Systems](#backend-specification) [v0.2, v0.3]: A `Backend` is responsible for securely storing data off-chain and allowing authorized users to query this data.
 Note that a `Backend` may serve multiple markets, and that a `Market` may have multiple backends.
 The `Backend` is an off-chain system that responds to the API specified in this document, and which understands how to interact with the on-chain Computable contracts.
     - [REST API](#rest-api) [v0.3]: The `Backend`must respond to a defined set of REST API commands to perform actions such as authentication, data addition and removal, and query handling
     - [Query Language](#query-language) [v0.3]: Queries must be provided to `Backend` in query files that are written in a supported query language.
+- [Case Studies](#case-studies) We consider a few case studies of interesting data markets that can be constructed with the Computable protocol in this section.
+  - [Censorship Resistant Data Market](#censorship-resistant-data-markets) The Computable protocol allows for the construction of data markets that are resistant to censorship efforts.

 ## On Chain Components